ProfessorManhattan/packer-ubuntu-desktop/CONTRIBUTING.md

 All pull requests should be associated with issues.
 You can find the [issues board on GitLab](https://gitlab.com/megabyte-space/packer/Base-Ubuntu-Desktop/-/issues).
 The pull requests should be made to [the GitLab repository](https://gitlab.com/megabyte-space/packer/Base-Ubuntu-Desktop) instead of the [GitHub repository](https://github.com/ProfessorManhattan/packer-Base-Ubuntu-Desktop).
 This is because we use GitLab as our primary repository and mirror the changes to GitHub for the community.

+### How to Commit Code

+Instead of using `git commit`, we prefer that you use `npm run commit`.
+You will understand why when you try it but basically it streamlines the commit process and helps us generate better CHANGELOGs.

+### Pre-Commit Hook

+Even if you decide not to use `npm run commit`, you will see that `git commit` behaives differently since the pre-commit hook is installed when you run `npm i`.
+This pre-commit hook is there to test your code before committing.
+If you need to bypass the pre-commit hook, then you will have to add the `--no-verify` tag at the end of your `git commit` command (e.g. `git commit -m "Commit" --no-verify`).

 [![-----------------------------------------------------](https://raw.githubusercontent.com/andreasbm/readme/master/assets/lines/aqua.png)](#formatting-the-template)